Agramm18/Patient_Management_System_v.05/docs/project_info/RECRUITER.md

 # Recruiter Overview

-Last synchronized: 2026-07-18.
+Last synchronized: 2026-07-23.

 Patient Management System V5.01 is a Java 21 console-based learning and portfolio project.
-It demonstrates the incremental development of a database-backed application with configuration validation, authentication, account security, runtime sessions, access-management foundations, logging, unit testing, and technical documentation.
+It demonstrates incremental development of a database-backed application with configuration validation, authentication, account security, runtime sessions, typed menu routing, access-management foundations, logging, unit testing, and technical documentation.

+It is intentionally presented as an in-progress engineering project, not as a finished hospital product.

 ## Demonstrated Skills